manan123488/labmodule/README.md

 ---

 This structurer , where user management, product categorization, and order tracking are essential components.
 Let me know if you need further clarification or assistance! 😊

+The provided content outlines a set of API endpoints for a web application, likely related to user authentication, category management, and product management.
+Here's a description of each API endpoint:

+1. **POST auth Register**: This endpoint is used to register a new user.
+It typically requires user details such as username, email, and password.

+2. **POST auth Login**: This endpoint allows a registered user to log in.
+It usually requires credentials like email and password and returns an authentication token upon successful login.

+3. **GET test**: This might be a test endpoint to check if the authentication is working correctly.
+It could return a simple message or status.

+4. **POST create category**: This endpoint is used to create a new category.
+It likely requires details such as the category name and description.

+5. **PUT update category**: This endpoint allows updating an existing category.
+It might require the category ID and the new details to be updated.

+6. **GET get category**: This endpoint retrieves a list of all categories.

+7. **GET get single category**: This endpoint fetches details of a specific category, usually by its ID.

+8. **DEL delete category**: This endpoint deletes a specific category, typically requiring the category ID.

+9. **POST create-product**: This endpoint is used to create a new product.
+It likely requires product details such as name, description, price, and category.

+10. **GET get product**: This endpoint retrieves a list of all products.

+11. **GET get single product**: This endpoint fetches details of a specific product, usually by its ID.

+12. **GET get product picture**: This endpoint retrieves the image associated with a specific product.

+13. **DEL delete product**: This endpoint deletes a specific product, typically requiring the product ID.

+14. **PUT update product**: This endpoint allows updating an existing product.
+It might require the product ID and the new details to be updated.

+The **Parameters** section indicates that these APIs might require an authorization token in the headers for secure access.
+The **Response** section suggests that there might be a history of API calls or responses, but it's not detailed in the provided content.

+These APIs collectively form the backbone of a system that manages user authentication, categories, and products, which could be part of an e-commerce platform or a content management system.